AKSB-GP/DH2323_Ocean_simulation/README.md

 ## Week 18 Gerstner waves

 During this week I focused on implementing the gerstner wave algorithm using unitys standard surface shader.
 The shader contains two major parts, a vertex and a surface shader component.
 The vertex shader is responsible for the displacement of the mesh (I.e the animation) while the surface shader handles all coloring of the surface.
 The motion of the mesh is based on both tessendorfs dissatisfied description of Gerstner waves which uses the sum of sines method.
-This was done in the vertex shader.** I will add a more in-depth descrption of later of both Gerstner waves, sum of sines and fractual brownian motion.
+This was done in the vertex shader.** I plan to make use of both Gerstner Waves and Fractal Brownian motion

 ### Gerstner waves: